abilash2574/Zeyrie-Blog/content/posts/Linux/how-to-install-arch-linux/index.md

 In this page, you have different options to download the image file for different purposes.
 Choose the one that suits your case.

-This tutorial will complete until we install all the necessary packages and tools for our arch system to boot.
+This tutorial will be completed once we install all the necessary packages and tools for our arch system to boot.

 <!-- # Creating a Bootable installation media -->